Abbaskhurram255/Chatterbox/README.md

     *   Password Generator
     *   Anonymous Proverbs Generator
     *   Quote of the Day
-    *   Joke Machine (English only, sorry!)
+    *   Joke Machine (English only for now, sorry!)
+    *   News of the Day

     * ##### Music
     *   ayeshBeat Maker: Make music anywhere, anytime!
     *   Audio Visualizer: girlPowerPlay/ Soundjam
-    *   Tap Music!: A One-Tap Magical Instrument
+    *   Tap Music!: A One-Tap Mus-Magical Instrument...
+Hello Euphoric Vibes, Where Have You Been?!
     *   Metronome: Learn to play music... on time!
     *   Jukebox: gaane!